jro31/jethro-codes/_articles/projects/meals-of-change.md

 I toyed with whether to do this client-side, or whether to upload the photos to S3 and figure it out from there so that the user could get on with their life.

 Ultimately though, I found the package [react-image-file-resizer](https://www.npmjs.com/package/react-image-file-resizer) was able to resize the photos to the two sizes that I wanted very quickly.
-And after spending ~20 minutes writing the steps/ingredients of a recipe, I decided that they wouldn't mind waiting three seconds to make sure it uploaded.
+And after spending ~20 minutes writing the steps/ingredients of a recipe, I decided a user wouldn't mind waiting three seconds to make sure it uploaded.

 With that in mind, let's go over the entire process of uploading a recipe from the front-end perspective.